 - (i) The dividend income was derived from the establishment shares of the Investment SPVs when the Group's right to receive payment is established.
 In the opinion of the directors, the Group charged an investor a higher percentage of the establishment shares compared with other investors as the Group granted the investor a priority right to participate in real estate projects.
-Further details were set out in Note 15 to the financial statements. - (ii) The performance fee income derived from the ultimate holding company was related to the Group's right to receive payment when dividends were derived by the ultimate holding company from the Investment SPV under the trust structure adopted by the Group. - (iii) The fund management income included fund establishment fee, fund management fees and performance fees and was related to the fund management services rendered by the Group.
-The fees were determined at terms stipulated in the respective service contracts. - (iv) Acquisitions and projects management fee income was related to acquisitions and projects management rendered by the Group to these related parties who are real estate developers.
-The fees were determined at terms stipulated in the respective service contracts. - (v) The staff cost expense was related to secondment services rendered by the ultimate holding company and was charged at terms mutually agreed between the relevant parties. - (vi) The marketing expense was related to full scope of marketing and communication services rendered by the related party and was charged at terms mutually agreed between the relevant parties. - (vii) The office and transport expense was related to administrative services performed and general use of driver and company car provided by the ultimate holding company and was charged at terms mutually agreed between the relevant parties.
+Further details were set out in Note 15 to the financial statements. - (ii) The fund management income included fund establishment fee, fund management fees and performance fees and was related to the fund management services rendered by the Group.
+The fees were determined at terms stipulated in the respective service contracts. - (iii) Acquisitions and projects management fee income was related to acquisitions and projects management rendered by the Group to these related parties who are real estate developers.
+The fees were determined at terms stipulated in the respective service contracts. - (iv) The staff cost expense was related to secondment services rendered by the ultimate holding company and was charged at terms mutually agreed between the relevant parties. - (v) The marketing expense was related to full scope of marketing and communication services rendered by the related party and was charged at terms mutually agreed between the relevant parties. - (vi) The office and transport expense was related to administrative services performed and general use of driver and company car provided by the ultimate holding company and was charged at terms mutually agreed between the relevant parties.